-12. Screen-printed items are great! – Have T-shirts screen printed with a church logo for Youth groups, softball teams, women’s auxiliaries, or men’s study groups.
+12. Screen-Printed Items – Have T-shirts screen printed with your church logo for youth groups, softball teams, women’s auxiliaries, or men’s study groups.
 Print your church logo on coffee mugs.
 Order polo shirts for the ministerial staff with an embroidered logo.
 Hosting a conference or music workshop?
 Order notebooks, lanyards, pencils, pens, and goody bags that market your church.

 Create A Great Church Website

 In today’s market, if you don’t have a web presence, you simply don’t exist.
 People seeking a new church home are more likely to search the worldwide web than the telephone directory.